syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 **List of dependency libraries**

-You can add the below mentioned dependency libraries to your Web Application.
-These libraries could be found in GAC (Global Assembly Cache).
+You can add the below mentioned dependency libraries to your web application.
+These libraries can be found in the GAC (Global Assembly Cache).

-To add them to your Web Application, right-click the **References** in the solution explorer and select **Add Reference.** Now, in the **Reference Manager** dialog, under **Assemblies > Extension**, the following Syncfusion libraries are found.
+To add them to your web application, right-click **References** in the solution explorer and select **Add Reference.** In the **Reference Manager** dialog, under **Assemblies > Extension**, the following Syncfusion libraries are found.

-N> If you have installed any version of SQL Server Analysis Service (SSAS) or Microsoft ADOMD.NET utility, then the location of Microsoft.AnalysisServices.AdomdClient library is [system drive:\Program Files (x86)\Microsoft.NET\ADOMD.NET].
-And if you have installed any version of Essential Studio, then the location of Syncfusion libraries is [system drive:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\Assemblies].
+N> If you have installed any version of SQL Server Analysis Service (SSAS) or Microsoft ADOMD.NET utility, then the location of the Microsoft.AnalysisServices.AdomdClient library is [system drive:\Program Files (x86)\Microsoft.NET\ADOMD.NET].
+If you have installed any version of Essential Studio, then the location of Syncfusion libraries is [system drive:\Program Files (x86)\Syncfusion\Essential Studio\{{ site.releaseversion }}\Assemblies].

 * Microsoft.AnalysisServices.AdomdClient
 * Syncfusion.Compression.Base